 A directed fishery for Norway redfish started in 1997 with a catch of 1200 t (Figure 1).
 The catches declined rapidly until 2000, and between 2001 and 2009 only a few tonnes were landed.
 In 2010, a directed fishery started again with total landings of 2600 t.
-Landings have since then declined and were in 2016 the lowest since 2010.
+Landings have since then declined and were in 2016 the lowest since 2009.
 Norway redfish in Icelandic waters is caught by demersal trawls.

-The main fishing grounds for Norway redfish are south-east and south of Iceland, and small portion is taken along the Reykjanes-ridge (Figures 2 and 3).
+The main fishing grounds for Norway redfish are south-east and south of Iceland, and small portion is taken along the Reykjanes-ridge (Figures 2-3).

 Figure 1.
 Norway redfish.
-Landings 1996-2016.
+Landings since 1996.
 Mynd 1.
 Litli karfi.
-Afli 1996-2016.
+Afli frá árinu 1996.

 Figure 2.
 Norway redfish.
-Geographical distribution of the Icelandic fishery 2010-2016.
+Geographical distribution of the Icelandic fishery since 2009.
 Reported catch from logbooks.
 Mynd 2.
-Litli karfi. Útbreiðsla veiða á Íslandsmiðum frá 2010 samkvæmt afladagbókum.
+Litli karfi. Útbreiðsla veiða á Íslandsmiðum frá 2009 samkvæmt afladagbókum.

 Figure 3.
 Norway redfish.
-Spatial distribution of the Icelandic fishery by fishing area from 1997-2016.
-All gears combined
+Spatial distribution of the Icelandic fishery by fishing area from 1997-2017.
+All gears combined.
 Mynd 3.
-Litli karfi. Útbreiðsla veiða á íslensku veiðisvæði árin 1997-2016. Öll veiðarfæri samanlagt.
+Litli karfi. Útbreiðsla veiða á íslensku veiðisvæði árin 1997-2017. Öll veiðarfæri samanlagt.

-Norway redfish is mainly caught at depths between 100-300 m, but in some years it is caught at depths greater than 300 m (Figure 4).
+Norway redfish is mainly caught at depths between 100-300 m but in some years, it is caught at depths greater than 300 m (Figure 4).